atlarge-research/opencraft/README.md

 # Configuration and setup for the Opencraft messaging system

 Opencraft allows you to configure the messaging system.
 The messaging system in Opencraft determines the way the communication occurs between the client and server.
 For instance, it determines to which clients each message needs to be sent and it determines how this communication takes place.
 The messaging systems consists of the following three core parts: a broker, policy and filter.
-These three parts can all be configured.
+The first two parts can be configured.

 The broker ensures that all subscribers that are interested in a specific topic receive all messages that are related to that topic.
 The policy decides which topics get created and who is subscribed to each topic.
 And the filter filters out messages to subscribers if they are not supposed to receive them.
 For instance, a client is not supposed to receive their own block break animation message, because it will result in visual glitches when breaking a block.